JulienDrecq/pytoggl_get_timeentries/README.md

 Todo :
 ===================
 * send the time entries message by email (add argparse options for smtp configuration)
-* allow user to set specifics dates
+* allow user to set a specifics dates range